About the Spring Lecture Series

 The Spring Lectures are usually sponsored by the NSF jointly with the University of Arkansas.
 The proceedings of several conferences have appeared in the series "University of Arkansas Lecture Notes in the Mathematical Sciences", published by John Wiley & Sons.

-For information about our most current Spring Lecture Series and the online registration form, check our SLS event page under the News and Events nav section.
+For information about our most current Spring Lecture Series and the online registration form, check the main SLS event page.

 For information about our past Spring Lecture Series talks, check out the SLS archive section under the Research nav section.
 Note, this archive is currently being worked on as of March 2016.